johnbywater/dcbdb/README.md

 ![UmaDB benchmark](UmaDB-read-unthrottled-bench.png)

-The benchmark plot below shows total total events received per second across concurrent client read operations, whilst there are four other clients concurrently appending events.
+The benchmark plot below shows total events received per second across concurrent client read operations, whilst there are four other clients concurrently appending events.
 This plot shows reading is not significantly impeded by concurrent writers.